Capital Gains Rollover: Updated Tax Strategies for 2025

 Section 1202 Exclusions: Small Business Stock

 Section 1202 of the Internal Revenue Code provides a tax exclusion for gains from the sale of stock in a qualified small business (QSB).
 The exclusion allows you to potentially exclude 100% of the gain from federal taxes, provided you meet certain requirements.
+This is a common strategy for startups and small businesses, not for real estate.

 To qualify for the Section 1202 exclusion: